Nash Equilbria for Quadratic Voting: Statement of Main Results

-This result follows directly from \citet{renybayesian}'s Theorem 4.5 for symmetric games.\footnote{All of \citeauthor{renybayesian}'s conditions can easily be checked, so we highlight only the less obvious ones.
-Continuity of payoffs in actions follows from the smoothed payoffs imposed through $\Psi$.
+This result follows directly from \cite{renybayesian}, Theorem 4.5.
+All of \cite{renybayesian}'s conditions can easily be checked, so we highlight only the less obvious ones.
+Continuity of payoffs as functions of the actions $v_{i}$ follows from the continuity and boundedness of $\Psi$.
 Type-conditional utility is only bounded from above, not below, but boundedness from below can easily be restored by simply deleting for each value type $u$ votes of magnitude greater $\sqrt{2 \left| u \right|}$.
-The existence of a monotone best-response follows from the clear super-modularity of payoffs in value and votes.} We focus on symmetric equilibria because, in large symmetric games, asymmetric equilibria typically differ little from symmetric equilibria and are harder to characterize in detail \citep{satterthwaite1, satterthwaite2, generalconvergence}.\footnote{However, for this reason, we conjecture that our results extend to all equilibria.}
+The existence of a monotone best-response follows from the obvious super-modularity of payoffs in value and votes.

+Although Nash equilibria always exist, they need not be unique.
+Indeed, we will show that in some circumstances (cf. Theorem~\ref{munot0characterization}) Nash equilibria have points $u_{*}$ of discontinuity; at any such point, there are at least two distinct pure-strategy Nash equilibria, one with $v (u_{*})=v (u_{*}+)$, the other with $v (u_{*})=v (u_{*}-)$.
+We conjecture, however, that at least when $N$ is large, non-uniqueness of Nash equilibria can only occur for this trivial reason: in particular, we conjecture that if $v_{1}$ and $v_{2}$ are distinct Nash equilibria then $v_{1} (u)=v_{2} (u)$ for all but at most one value $u$.